meanpeace52/React-Native-Sweetwatercredits/NOTES.md

 #Notes on ReactNative

-##### Notes taken on react native while doing the Udemy React-Native/Redux Course on Udemy
+##### Notes taken on react native while doing the React-Native/Redux Course on Udemy

 ##Lifecycle Methods